goruck/smart-zoneminder/README.md

 2. **Significantly reduce false positives from ZoneMinder's pixel-based motion detection.**
 This lead to the requirement to use a higher-level object and person detection algorithm based on Amazon Rekognition remotely or Tensorflow locally (this is configurable).

-3. **Determine if a person detected in an Alarm image if familiar or not.** This lead to the requirement to perform real-time face recognition on people detected in ZoneMinder images.
+3. **Determine if a person detected in an Alarm image is familiar or not.** This lead to the requirement to perform real-time face recognition on people detected in ZoneMinder images.

-4. **Make it much easier to access ZoneMinder information.**
+4. **Make it easy and intuitive to access ZoneMinder information.**
 This lead to the requirement to use voice to interact with ZoneMinder, implemented by an Amazon Alexa Skill.
 This includes proactive notifications, e.g., the Alexa service telling you that an alarm has occurred and why.
 For example, when an unknown person was seen by a camera or when a known person was seen.
 Another example is time-, object- and person-based voice search.

 5. **Have low implementation and operating costs.**